Air

 has Bool $.scss

-use :!scss to disable SASS compiler run
+use :!scss to disable the SASS compiler run

 has Str $.theme-color